About Us » Who's who

 I am married to Iris and we have two children, Joanna (Jo) and Andrew.
 Jo is married to Nick and they have three daughters, Hannah(7/11/07) , Emilia(3/11/09) and Laurena(2/10/12) and a son Tobias(19/4/15).
 Jo is a pharmacist and Nick a building services engineer.
 They live in Ashbourne, Derbyshire.
-Andrew is married to Susie and they have one daughter, Eliana(1/11/14).
+Andrew is married to Susie and they have two daughters, Eliana(1/11/14) and Naomi (2/7/17).
 Andrew is a software engineer and Susie is a mental health counsellor.
-They live in Woking, Surrey.
+They live in Farncombe, Surrey.